ics-py/ics-py/doc/explanation/custom-properties.rst

     THX:BYE
   END:VEVENT

-It will result in an event that will have a :class:`ics.parse.Container` in ``.extra``:
+It will result in an event that will have a :class:`~ics.Container` in ``.extra``:

 .. code-block:: python